sillkongen/ruvsarpur-web/README.md

 ### Download Location

-Downloaded files will be saved to `./downloads` in your current directory.
+Downloaded files will be saved to `./downloads` in your current directory. ctually an important file that should typically be included in version control, not ignored.
+It contains the instructions for building your application's Docker container and is a crucial part of your ap

 ## Todo

 1. EPG bits/refresh/webui
-2. Proper non root user setup
+2. Proper non root user setup within container

 ## License